kkreine/personal-site-1/README.md

 # README

-This is a prototype for my new personal website.
+This is a version 1 of my new personal website.
+Much more work to be done.

 Link: https://pure-tor-95932.herokuapp.com/